arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 <a name="Summary" />
 ## Summary ##

-In this Hands-on Lab you learned about **Azure Resource Manager** (ARM) and the ARM template language to define resources and its dependencies.
+In this Hands-on Lab you learned about **Azure Resource Manager** (ARM) and the ARM template language to define resources and their dependencies.
 You learned how to parameterize the template, add dependencies, configure alerts, and autoscaling settings to your resources.

 Additionally, you learned how to remove specific resources from a **Resource Group** and how to delete an entire **Resource Group** using the Azure PowerShell Cmdlets.